Kazmirchuk/nats-tcl/README.md

 ## Missing features (in comparison to official NATS clients)
 - The new authentication mechanism using NKey & [JWT](https://docs.nats.io/developing-with-nats/security/creds).
 This one will be difficult to do, because it requires support for _ed25519_ cryptography that is missing in Tcl AFAIK.
 Please let me know if you need it.

-## Running tests locally
+## Running tests
 The tests are based on the standard Tcl unit testing framework, [tcltest](https://www.tcl.tk/man/tcl8.6/TclCmd/tcltest.htm).
 Simply run `tclsh tests/all.tcl` and the tests will be executed one after another.
 They assume that `nats-server` is available in your `$PATH`, but it should **not** be already running.

+And this is how you can run just one test script: `tclsh tests/all.tcl -file basic.test`

-To run the TLS tests, you will need to provide certificates yourself.
+To run the TLS tests, you will need to provide certificates yourself in `cert` subfolder.
 E.g. you can generate them using [mkcert](https://docs.nats.io/nats-server/configuration/securing_nats/tls#self-signed-certificates-for-testing).

 Tests are numbered to reflect their dependency, i.e. tests from the same group (e.g. basic-2.1, basic-2.2 and basic-2.3) are dependent on each other.
 Tests from different groups should be independent, except basic assumptions about a NATS connection and e.g. a running Responder.